-Over Benton's four seasons in San Francisco (2017-20) as the offensive line coach, the 49ers produced the fourth most rushing yards in the league, with top 10 rushing offenses in each of the last three season, including the league's number one rushing attack in 2019 as they advanced Super Bowl LIV.
+Over Benton's four seasons in San Francisco (2017-20) as the offensive line coach, the 49ers produced the fourth most rushing yards in the league, with top 10 rushing offenses in each of the last three seasons, including the league's number one rushing attack in 2019 as they advanced to Super Bowl LIV.
 Additionally, in his time with San Francisco, three different running backs – Raheem Mostert, Jeffrey Wilson and Matt Breida – all averaged over 4.40 yards per carry on at least 200 attempts, one of only two teams in the league with at least three such players.

 In protection, the offensive line protected Jimmy Garoppolo as the quarterback finished fourth in yards per attempt (8.2), fifth in completion percentage (67.5%) and ninth in passer rating (98.6) among quarterbacks with at least 25 starts since 2018.

 Prior to his time in San Francisco, Benton spent a season in Jacksonville (2016) as an assistant offensive line coach after two years in Miami (2014-15) as the offensive line coach.
 In his first season with the Dolphins, running back Lamar Miller and quarterback Ryan Tannehill became the first players in team history to register 1,000 yards rushing and 4,000 yards passing in the same season.
 Additionally, center Mike Pouncey was a two-time Pro Bowler in his two seasons under Benton, while tackle Brendan Albert was also selected.